sophia-zube/incari-doc/toolbox/math/trigonometry/README.md

 # Introduction

 *Trigonometric functions* are  used to calculate the acute angles and side lengths of right-angled triangles.
 Trigonometry has a vast number of applications, ranging from engineering to astronomy.
-The most relevant to **INCARI**, though, is that it can be used to calculate coordinates and distances within 3D space.
+The most relevant to Incari, though, is that it can be used to calculate coordinates and distances within 3D space.

 # Trigonometric Functions